Cursor vs Claude Code vs Windsurf vs OpenCode: The Definitive 2026 AI Coding Tool Comparison

 Key insights:

-- Moderate users: Claude Code Max 5x ($100) is the value sweet spot
+- Moderate users: Claude Code Max 5x ($100) remains the value sweet spot, especially with the 1M context window for large projects

 - Heavy users: Claude Code Max 20x ($200) is much cheaper than equivalent API usage; OpenCode + API actually becomes the most expensive at heavy usage